JesseWebDotCom/home-assistant-configuration/docs/home-assistant-101/introduction/home-assistant.md

 Extensible | Limited

 ## Disadvantages
-But it also has some key disadvantages:
+But it also has some key disadvantages over today's 3rd party solutions:

 Disadvantage | Description | Mitigation
 --|--|--